cayesoneira/miniTRASGO-documentation/docs/hardware.md

   - Two gaps of 1mm each filled with gas Freon (R134a).
   - Top and bottom glass panes covered with semiconducting paint on the inside.
   - High voltage applied between the paint layers (positive / negative).
-  - 4 metal strips cover each RPC on top:
+  - 4 metal strips cover each RPC on top (fig. 3):
     - Asymmetrical widths.
     - 2 outputs: front and back.
 - Discrimination electronics on one corner